Arthur (magazine)

 Arthur magazine was a bi-monthly periodical that was founded in October 2002, by publisher Laris Kreslins and editor Jay Babcock.
 It received favorable attention from other periodicals such as L.A.
 Weekly, Print, Punk Planet and Rolling Stone.
 Arthur featured photography and artwork from Spike Jonze, Art Spiegelman, Susannah Breslin, Gary Panter and Godspeed You!
 Black Emperor.
 Arthur's regular columnists included Byron Coley, Thurston Moore, Daniel Pinchbeck, Paul Cullum, Douglas Rushkoff, and T-Model Ford.
 Some of the magazine's influences included Joan Didion, Thomas Paine, William Blake, Lester Bangs, Hunter S. Thompson, Tom Wolfe, and Greil Marcus, as well and the exhibit and book A Secret Location on the Lower East Side: Adventures in Writing, 1960-1980.

 Arthur magazine was particularly drawn to noise music, stoner metal, folk and other types of psychedelia.
 The first issue of Arthur featured an interview with journalist and author Daniel Pinchbeck (author of Breaking Open the Head); artwork by Alan Moore (Watchmen, From Hell, League of Extraordinary Gentlemen); and an interview with Arthur C. Clarke.

 Previous to creating the publication, Laris Kreslins created the popular music journals Sound Collector and Audio Review.
 Jay Babcock was a contributor to Mojo magazine and the L.A.
 Weekly.
+Cultural commentator Conrad Flynn referred to Arthur as the Oz magazine of the last twenty years in an interview with Billy Corgan.

 Arthur magazine also released CDs and DVDs under the imprint of their label.
 On Labor Day weekend in 2005, they curated Arthurfest in Barnsdall Park; in February 2006, Arthur Ball in Echo Park; and in October 2006 Arthur Nights at The Palace Theater, in downtown Los Angeles.